Krish123-lang/Twitter-Sentiment-Analysis/README.md

 # What this project does?
 This python code is a Sentiment analysis for twitter tweets.
+This code analyze wether the tweets contains happy words or sad words.

 ## Installation